 Growing up on a dairy farm, Trent learned the value of hard work at an early age by working the land and helping milk cows alongside his dad.
 To this day, out of habit, Trent still rises early and continues his hard work as our conservative State Representative.
-Since we elected him, Trent has built a rock-solid reputation as a champion for fiscally conservative budgets, lower taxes, private property rights, and strong rural values.
+Since we elected him, Trent has built a rock-solid reputation as a champion for fiscally conservative budgets, better funding for our public schools, lower taxes, private property rights, and strong rural values.

 He has also held a seat on the House Natural Resources Committee in his first three terms, once serving as Vice Chairman.
 Trent has helped lead the efforts to ensure our state’s water policies are sensible and support economic growth.
 He has played an instrumental role in funding our State Water Plan, as well as helping to defeat legislation that would have made it easier to move vital water resources out of our region of the state.

-Since we elected him, Trent has voted to cut property taxes, strengthen our 2nd Amendment rights, reduce the business margins tax, double our state’s resources to secure the border, end budget diversions, and eliminate $200 million in professional licensing fees.
+Since we elected him, Trent has cut property taxes by billions, strengthened our 2nd Amendment rights, reduced the business margins tax, tripled our state’s resources to secure the border, ended budget diversions, and eliminated $200 million in professional licensing fees.
 He was voted “Freshman of the Year” by the Republican Caucus in 2013 and was recognized by Capitol Inside as “Most Valuable Sophomore” after the 2015 session.

 Trent’s rural and agricultural roots run deep.
 Growing up on a farm, Trent was very active in showing cattle throughout his youth.
 He also participated on the rodeo circuit as a calf roper through high school.
 During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as a Texas FFA State Vice President.